 - Require copy machines that have hard drives be removed from the machine before being taken from the office.
 Also, turn on the copy machine’s “Hard Disk Image Overwrite” function to erase images on the hard drive after every print job.
 Information security professionals warn, however, that these secure methods aren’t a failsafe method to destroy all data.

 - Partner with a certified information security company like DataShield.
 We never resell hard drives.
-Rather, we properly dispose of hard drives.
+We properly dispose of hard drives.
 No matter the information destruction needed, we can help create a tailored approach—leaving nothing to chance.